GuanceCloud/guance-docs/docs/en/monitoring/bot-obs/apm.md

 ## View Events

- Based on the Guance Cloud inspection algorithm, Intelligent Inspection will look for abnormalities in APM metrics, such as `resource` abnormalities occurring suddenly.
+ Based on the Guance inspection algorithm, Intelligent Inspection will look for abnormalities in APM metrics, such as `resource` abnormalities occurring suddenly.
 For abnormal conditions, Intelligent Inspection will generate corresponding events, and you can check the corresponding abnormal events by clicking the "View Related Events" button under the operation menu on the right side of the Smart Inspection list.

 ![image](../img/apm04.png)